danclong/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 ### 4. The directives are processed and the final HTML is sent to the browser

-Once you've set up your block with `supports.interactivity`, initialized your global state and local context, and added the directives to the HTML markup, WordPress takes care of the rest.
+Once you've set up your block with `supports.interactivity`, initialized your global state or local context, and added the directives to the HTML markup, WordPress takes care of the rest.
 There's no additional code required from the developer to process these directives on the server side.

 Behind the scenes, WordPress uses the `wp_interactivity_process_directives` function to find and process the directives in the HTML markup of your block.
 This function uses the HTML API to make the necessary changes to the markup based on the directives and the current state or context.